loda-lang/loda-lang.github.io/index.markdown

 ## Get Started

-- 🔎 **Explore Programs:** Browse the [LODA program database](https://programs.loda-lang.org/) to see thousands of programs for OEIS sequences.
+- 🔎 **Explore Programs:** Browse the [LODA program database](https://loda-lang.org/programs) to see thousands of programs for OEIS sequences.
 - 📖 **Learn the Language:** Read the [LODA specification](/spec) for a complete guide to syntax, memory, and operations.
 - 🛠️ **Try Mining:** Contribute compute power or run your own miner—see [how to contribute](/contributing).
 - 💡 **Submit Your Program:** Have a new or improved program?
 Submit it via the [API](https://api.loda-lang.org/v2/openapi) or GitHub.
 - 💬 **Join the Community:** Connect on [Discord](https://loda-lang.org/discord) for help, discussion, and collaboration.

-## Why LODA?

-LODA makes it possible to:

-- Discover new mathematical relationships and formulas.
-- Automate the search for efficient algorithms.
-- Contribute to a growing, open database of integer sequence programs.
-- Learn and experiment with number theory, programming, and algorithmic thinking.

----

-Whether you're a mathematician, programmer, or simply curious, LODA invites you to explore, contribute, and help advance the frontier of integer sequence discovery!